AriFordsham/GHCWiki/commentary/packages.md

   `InstalledPackageId`, so that packages that depend on the old P-1.0 will now be detectably broken.

-- `PackageSymbolId`: We do not use the `InstalledPackageId` as the symbol prefix in the compiled code, because that interacts badly with [Commentary/Compiler/RecompilationAvoidance](commentary/compiler/recompilation-avoidance).
+- `PackageSymbolId`: We do not use the `InstalledPackageId` as the symbol prefix in the compiled code, because that interacts badly with [recompilation avoidance](commentary/compiler/recompilation-avoidance).
 Every time we pick a new unique `InstalledPackageId` (e.g. when reconfiguring the package), we would have to recompile the entire package.
 Hence, the `PackageSymbolId` is picked deterministically for the package, e.g. it can be the `PackageIdentifier`.